OTT for Broadcasters in 2025: Monetization, Latency, Apps, and Compliance

 Dacast’s live streaming pricing plans begin with the Starter Plan, and include the following:

-• Starter Plan: $39/month, billed annually (includes 2.4 TB of bandwidth per year & 500 GB of storage)
+• Starter: $39/month billed annually (includes 2.4 TB bandwidth and 500 GB storage)

-• Event Plan: $63/month, billed annually (includes 6 TB of bandwidth upfront and 250 GB of storage)
+• Event: $63/month billed annually (includes 6 TB bandwidth and 250 GB storage)

-• Scale Plan: $165/month, billed annually (includes 24 TB of bandwidth per year and 2 TB of storage)
+• Scale: $165/month billed annually (includes 24 TB bandwidth and 2 TB storage)

 Dacast also has Custom plans for greater bandwidth needs.
+Please contact sales for custom pricing plans

-Dacast has a video API that you can use to create a custom OTT streaming platform, with built-in paywall integration that supports world-wide currencies, and 24/7 support you can count on.
-Dacast is a strong contender for one of the best broadcast media platform hosting solutions.
+Dacast has a video API that you can use to create a custom OTT streaming platform, with built-in paywall integration that supports worldwide currencies, and 24/7 support you can count on.
+Dacast is a strong contender for one of the best-broadcast media platform hosting solutions.

 2. JW Player